psychemedia/storytelling-notes/three-heads-well.md

 In the romance of Roswall and Lilian, it is said, that

-" The knight that kept the Pavent well,
+" The knight that kept the *Pavent well*,
 Was not so fair as Roswall. "

 Whether these circumstances have any relation to this romance, I cannot determine.